 Flu Vaccine Clinics & Information

-Enloe Medical Center held three free flu vaccine clinics in October 2014 with vaccine provided by Butte County Public Health.
-We have no further flu clinics planned at this time.
-Find location resources for availability of flu vaccine.
+Enloe Medical Center offers free flu vaccine clinics in the fall with vaccine provided by Butte County Public Health.
+Watch for details about 2015 Community Flu Clinics coming soon.

 - Cover your nose and mouth with a tissue when you cough or sneeze and throw the tissue in the trash after you use it.